-Intrepid Travel, founded in 1988 in Australia and now employee-owned, offers 1,100 escorted tours worldwide, with an average of 10 travelers per tour.
+Founded in 1988 in Australia and now employee-owned, Intrepid Travel offers 1,100 escorted tours worldwide, with an average of 10 travelers per tour.
 The company focuses on small group active trips off the beaten track.
-Tours often use public transportation and stay at locally owned accommodations.
+Its tours often use public transportation and stay at locally owned accommodations.

 Intrepid has an age-inclusive philosophy (“18 to 70”) and aims to provide tours for all interests and comfort levels.
-Tour styles include “Basix” for the younger crowd and “Comfort” for older travelers.
-The company also offers retreats and tours for women, solo travelers, and the 18-29 age group.
-Note that while Intrepid tours are active, the company is clear that its tours are “not a constant endurance test,” and a general level of health and fitness is adequate for its trips.
+Tour styles include “Basix” for the budget travel crowd and “Comfort,” which tends to attract older travelers.
+The travel tour company also offers retreats and tours for women, solo travelers, and the 18-29 age group.
+Note that while Intrepid tours are active, its tours are “not a constant endurance test.”
+A general level of health and fitness is adequate for its trips.

 Intrepid conducts safety assessments of all included and optional activities; experienced local leaders provide instruction and advice to travelers who are new to an activity or area.
-The company also has an excellent record of corporate responsibility: it focuses on sustainable travel and has been carbon neutral since 2010.
+It also has an excellent record of corporate responsibility.
+Intrepid focuses on sustainable travel and has been carbon neutral since 2010.

-- Price range: Moderately inexpensive but extra cost for Premium upgrade
+- Price range: Moderately inexpensive but extra cost for premium upgrades.

-- What’s included: On general tours, guests get accommodations, breakfasts, and local experiences.
-On premium tours, expect additions like breakfast and some other meals, tips, airport and luggage transfer.
+- What’s included: On general tours, you get accommodations, breakfasts, and local experiences.
+On premium tours, you can expect additions like breakfast and some other meals, tips, and airport and luggage transfer.

 - What’s not included: See above.

-- Destinations: More than 100 countries on seven continents, including polar regions and more South Pacific destinations than most other tour companies
+- Destinations: More than 100 countries on seven continents, including polar regions and more South Pacific destinations than most other senior tour companies.

 - How to Book: Directly through Intrepid; via Travelstride, Tourhub, or TourRadar all which are tour specialist OTAs (online travel agents) that offer hundreds of Intrepid trips; or through a travel agent such as AAA.